-Workers' grievances are as old as industrial societies, but the issue of addressing workers' grievances in Africa and Nigeria has received particular attention recently.
+Workers' grievances are as old as industrial societies, but the issue of addressing workers' grievances in Africa and South Sudan has received particular attention recently.
 This is because a quick response that leads to a quick resolution of a complaint improves employee morale and productivity and can prevent costly legal action.
-The term grievance described the breach of mutual trust between employer and employee (Nurse & Devonish, 2007).
+The term grievance described the breach of mutual trust between employer and employee (Nurse and Devonish, 2007).
 When you start working in a new place, a mutual expectation is created, which is the basis for future working relationships.
 In addition to what is written in the employment contract, both parties have expectations for the future.
 This working relationship sometimes goes wrong.
 If an employee is unhappy, it will probably be a complaint.
 Injured worker; who experiences a complaint against the manager or the whole company is an unhappy employee, and an unhappy employee cannot do an effective job.
 The employee becomes depressed, his morale is low and as a result efficiency decreases.
 Job satisfaction in all conditions surrounding work is the key to high morale (Atem, 2022).
 Employee complaints do not generate positive reactions, as the employee may decide to give up their efforts, miss work, or even return to work late, among other unhealthy work habits.
 These are unhealthy behaviors that can affect organizational performance.

+Organizational efficiency refers to the total output of the organization both in time and in products/services.
+Organizational effectiveness is affected by many factors ranging from employee behavior in the workplace, lack of resources and poor working conditions in the organization.
 Relatively, it can be said that employee complaints can have a significant impact on organizational performance, because employees can sometimes withdraw their contribution to the success of the organization.
 The grievances of workers can be shown at the union level when workers can react in union forums such as in federal institutions in Nigeria where unions end their services in tertiary institutions to inform the federal government of their dissatisfaction and grievances.
 Prior to this investigation, there had been cases of various unions in the university going on strike to express their grievances.
 These therefore affected the workflow within the system by delaying student graduation, disrupting the academic calendar and forcing students and faculty to rush the school's curriculum around the university's schedule.
 Complaints by employees in tertiary institutions such as Nnamdi Azikiwe University, Anambra state have affected the operating system.
 The stigmatization of the incessant reactions of both academic and non-academic staff unions has eroded trust among stakeholders in general.